yugen-dev/yugen-frontend/CONTRIBUTING.md

-# Contributing to the PolyDEX ecosystem
+# Contributing to the Yugen ecosystem

 Thanks for taking the time to contribute !
 ## Setup